balthazar-space/web-shell-api/WebFS API.md

     }

 #### Response
-Returns the same information as `fs-path'.
+Returns the same information as `fs-info`.

 #### Errors
 - `not found` - Return if the path is neither writable nor could be writable.